The Basic Principles of User Interface Design

 Roughly 1 in 12 males (that’s about 8%) and 1 in 200 females (about .5%) are color blind to some degree.
 Use color to accentuate and emphasize, but don’t rely entirely on color to communicate information.

-Include User Feedback in the UI
+Principle #10: Include User Feedback in the UI

 Don’t design in a vacuum.
-Test and validate UI choices by gathering user feedback.
+Test and validate design choices by gathering user feedback.
 Watch users attempt to use your design (without coaching them).
 Are they confused?
 Can they achieve the desired outcome easily?

 Do this in both the design process and continually evaluate after launch (heat maps are one way to track how effective a UI is; another one is A/B testing).

-Flexibility
+Principle #11: Flexibility

 Create a UI that will work and look great across multiple platforms.
 Of course, it may have to be tweaked depending on the form factor of a device and its operating system (Android and iOS, for example), but it should be flexible enough to work on anything.

-12) Visual Structure
+Principle #12: Visual Structure

 Keep a consistent visual structure to create familiarity and relieve user anxiety by making them feel at home.
 A few elements to focus on include a visual hierarchy with the most important things made obvious, color scheme, consistent navigation, re-use elements, and create a visual order using grids.